 Patient resources to arm you with the most knowledge possible on your path to wellness!

 Dr. Ginger Garner is a veteran therapist devoted to helping people overcome trauma and pain.
-She has spent her over 25 year career using yoga as therapy and training health care professionals to use yoga for both medical and self-care.
+She has over 25 years of experience using yoga as therapy and training health care professionals in using Yoga for both medical and self-care.
 Dr. Garner is the founder of the Professional Yoga Therapy Institute, an international, interdisciplinary medical yoga therapy certification for health care professionals.
-Dr. Garner serves at multiple universities, lecturing, consulting, nd conducting research to integrate therapeutic yoga into the medical classroom and patient care.
+Dr. Garner serves at multiple universities, lecturing, consulting, and conducting research to integrate therapeutic yoga into the medical classroom and patient care.